A Founder's Guide to 15 Active Biotech VCs

 Image of Longitude Capital - Top VCs in Biotechnology

-Longitude Capital is a venture capital firm that invests in biotechnology and medical technology companies.
-They support businesses across various growth phases, from early venture rounds to later-stage private equity investments.
+Longitude Capital is a venture capital firm based in Menlo Park that invests in biotechnology and medical technology companies.
+They provide capital to support businesses across various stages of growth, from development to commercialization.

 • Founded: 2006

-• Notable investments: Amunix, CG Oncology, Somatus, 89bio
+• Notable portfolio companies: CG Oncology, Amunix, Somatus, 89bio

 You can refer to their website here.